 The first Jewish lifecycle ritual that a Jew will experience is typically one connected to birth.
 As with all major occasions, Judaism has sought to sanctify the occasion of birth and mark the bringing of a new child into the covenant with God with rituals and ceremonies.

 We would be delighted to celebrate this joyous occasion with you.
-If you would like more information about including Beth Jacob or Rabbi Hillel in formally welcoming your child into the Jewish community, please reach out to him directly at email@example.com.
+If you would like more information about including Beth Jacob in formally welcoming your child into the Jewish community, please reach out to Tal-Or Ben-Choreen directly at email@example.com.